 Let’s go to Brazil from Japan.
 Online shoppers in Brazil are using smartphones and tablets more than PCs as the report shows.
-Mobile device usage grows very fast, and the need of apps and mobile websites is increasing much faster.
+Mobile device usage grows very fast, and the need for apps and mobile websites is increasing much faster.
 So ecommercers must see this need and work on their mobile commerce strategies.

 When a user learns about a security problem related to the retail app, 52% of them tend to delete the app, and 38% of them tend to stop using the app.
 21% of the users also would leave negative comments and warn friends to not to use the app.
-You can find more details on this research here.

 In short, customers want you to

 - Bug free, and

 - Free of charge app